colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 <img src="images/Lab7_1.png" width="624"/>

 2. Pressing the "Release" button from a build gives the release creation process some context that it knows our intent is to create a release from the artifacts of that build pipeline.
 Take a look at the screen presented to you and you'll see that automatically this pipeline has been configured to do continuous deployment from the build artifact that we just created.
-This saves a few steps we had to complete back in Lab 3 where we had to setup this artifact ourselves.
+This saves a few steps we had to complete back in Lab 3 where we had to add this artifact to the release ourselves.

-   This means we now simply have to pick a good template for our Stage to scaffold out task(s) we can use in our release.
+   This means we now simply have to pick a good template to scaffold out task(s) we can use in our release.
 As we want to host our container with Azure App Service (albeit a different one from our last lab) select "Apply" on the "Azure App Service deployment" template in the list.

 <img src="images/Lab7_2.png" width="624"/>

-3. Whilst this lab we won't be creating clones of our stages to represent environments we'll name this stage to "Dev" to give it a little more context if ever we choose to clone from it at a future point.
-Once we've renamed we can close the dialog with the "X" in the top right hand corner.
+1. Whilst this lab we won't be creating clones of our stages to represent environments we'll name this stage to "Dev" to give it a little more context if ever we choose to clone from it at a future point.
+Once we've renamed we can close the panel with the "X" in the top right hand corner.

 <img src="images/Lab7_3.png" width="624"/>